Olly Moss: Career

 Moss was commissioned by Marvel Entertainment executives Craig Kyle and Kevin Feige to create a poster for the cast of Thor.
 His Other notable works include the cover artwork for the 2011 video game Resistance 3, which prompted a trailer to be created in a similar style.
 He also created the covers for the first digital copies of J. K. Rowling's Harry Potter book series, as well as a seven-part series of prints based on each book.
 In February 2013, to coincide with the 85th Academy Awards, Moss released a poster wherein eighty-five years' worth of Best Picture winners are represented with individual Oscar statuettes.

 Star Wars posters

-Along with creating custom posters for works such as Dirty Harry, The Evil Dead, RoboCop, My Neighbor Totoro, and the Star Trek episode "The Trouble with Tribbles", Moss is notable for his set of posters based on the original Star Wars trilogy.
+Along with creating custom posters for works such as Dirty Harry, The Evil Dead, RoboCop, My Neighbor Totoro, and the Star Trek episode "The Trouble with Tribbles", Moss is most notable for his set of posters based on the original Star Wars trilogy.
 In the posters, Star Wars, The Empire Strikes Back, and Return of the Jedi are represented using imagery from each film within coloured silhouettes of C-3PO, Boba Fett, and Darth Vader, respectively.
 The posters were released in 2010 with a limit of 400 copies each, at a price of $50 each.
-In 2011, it was reported that a complete set of the three posters was listed on eBay for a price of $7,499.99.
+In 2021, it was reported that a complete set of the three posters was listed on eBay for a price of $10,900.00.